erikchan1000/erikchan1000/README.md

 - 📫 How to reach me: **chanerik1000@gmail.com**

-- ⚡ Fun fact **I used to be on a dance team and I love keeping up to date with ground breaking tech (like advancements in Elon Musk's nearullink)!**
+- ⚡ Fun fact **I used to be on a dance team and I love keeping up to date with ground breaking tech (like advancements in Elon Musk's neural link)!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">